 If you experience unusual menstrual bleeding, whether too much or none at all, your doctor may request an endometrial biopsy.
 At Capital Women’s Care - Bethesda, the compassionate professionals discuss your condition and why they’re opting for the procedure, ensuring you understand what they’re doing.
-With a patient-centric approach, Dr. Lewis Townsend, Dr. John Gschwend, and Dr. Deena Kleinerman can find the cause of your discomfort and work toward a solution.
+With a patient-centric approach, Dr. Deena Kleinerman Dr. Rachael Cleberg, Dr. Kirsten Beeson, and Morgan Wilkerson, PA-C can find the cause of your discomfort and work toward a solution.
 If you live in or near Bethesda, Maryland, call today to schedule your appointment.

 During an endometrial biopsy, your gynecologist removes a small amount of tissue from the lining of your uterus, called the endometrium.
 This tissue is examined under a microscope to determine if there are cell changes and if abnormal cell growth or hormone levels caused them.

 The team at Capital Women’s Care - Bethesda may recommend an endometrial biopsy to identify specific conditions, such as endometritis or other uterine infections.

 Your gynecologist may suggest having an endometrial biopsy if you experience unusual bleeding, including:

 The procedure can pinpoint a hormonal imbalance, fibroids, or polyps, as well as abnormal cell growth or cancer.
 If you’ve been engaged in hormone replacement therapy, an endometrial biopsy can show if the treatment is working.

 While an endometrial biopsy can help rule out and diagnose certain conditions, it’s not the right procedure for everyone.
 You shouldn’t have this kind of biopsy if you’re pregnant or if you have: